-The following information is open to the public and, therefore, limited.
-If you are interested in a PMA license, much more Information is available through a PMA license representative.
+The following is a brief overview of PMA license facts.
+If you are interested in a PMA license, much more information is available through a PMA license representative.
 We will be happy to answer whatever questions you many have.
-Click here to request a call from our support staff.
+Click here to contact our support staff.

 Please click here, if you are interested in applying for a Certification as a Pastoral Assistant.

 OVERVIEW OF THE PMA

 Simply stated, the PMA's mission is to promote lifelong health and well-being.
 In this context, the PMA is committed to contributing meaningfully in efforts to reverse the epidemic of chronic illness.

 To these ends, the most fundamental purpose and inherent part of our mission is to (a) restore and protect Pastoral Science & Medicine and its fundamental ecclesiastical safe and natural healthcare principles and practices, (b) assure that biblically-sound natural health services are offered professionally and ethically for protection and benefit of the general public, (c) protect and advance the rights of healthcare practitioners who wish to offer these services, and (d) assure access to such services for all those seeking them.
 Click here to see our PMA Constitution

 ABOUT PMA's LICENSEES

 ABOUT THE PMA LICENSE